bforest-git/nmaps-telegram/README.md

 ### [Mapeditor's Club](https://yandex.ru/blog/narod-karta) and [Rules](http://help.yandex.ru/nmaps/rules_2.xml) search :mag:
 You can search through the club or rules.
 Those options are available in the main menu.

+### License
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/MoarCatz/nmaps-telegram/blob/master/LICENSE) file for details.

 ##### Having problems or questions?
 [Click here](https://t.me/nmapsbot) -> Tap on "/start" -> Write to us :wave: